Porting Applications using Recipes

 Submitting MRs

-If you want to add your recipe on Cookbook to become a Redox package on the CI server, read the package policy.
+If you want to add your recipe on Cookbook to become a Redox package on the build server, read the package policy.

 After this you can submit your merge request with proper category, dependencies and comments.